Money logo

 loan application illustrationNegative Amortization / Deferred Interest / Level Payment

-Mortgage glossary for borrowers.
 Some mortgage lenders formerly offered these mortgage loans as adjustable rate loans.
 The increase in payments is limited and interest can be added to the principal of the loan.
 Thus a homebuyers can have a larger loan at the end of five years than when they started the loan.
 When discussing any type of adjustable rate loan with a mortgage lender be sure to ask whether it has the negative amortization feature.
 You do not want this type of loan.

 Points are sometimes called discount fees, these fees charged up front by a mortgage lender.
 One point is equal to 1 per cent of the loan amount.
 These fees usually include loan origination fees and discount points.
 Typically points amount to 1% to 3% of the loan amount.
-Be careful that they are quoting you the total points and ask to see a "Good Faith Estimate" on each loan offer before signing up. (see See also APR)
+Be careful that they are quoting you the total points and ask to see a "Good Faith Estimate" on each loan offer before signing up. (see also APR)

 A prepayment penalty is a fee charged by a mortgage lender if a loan is paid off early.
 These fees are becoming more popular for certain residential mortgage loans, so borrowers should ask about a possible prepayment penalty before deciding on a lender.
 You do not want a loan with a prepayment penalty.

-Private Mortgage Insurance (PMI)
+What is Private Mortgage Insurance (PMI)?

 The rate cap is the limit on the amount an interest rate may change for an adjustable rate loan.
 For example, the term 2/6 means the rate may change up or down a maximum of 2% per year and 6% over the life of the loan.